pangpang20/gaussdb-python/docs/basic/params.rst

 Binary parameters and results
 -----------------------------

-PostgreSQL has two different ways to transmit data between client and server:
+GaussDB has two different ways to transmit data between client and server:
 `~gaussdb.pq.Format.TEXT`, always available, and `~gaussdb.pq.Format.BINARY`,
 available most of the times but not always.
 Usually the binary format is more efficient to use.